 What is exception handling?

-Answer: It is a mechanism of dealing with exceptions and thereby preventing the dangerous effect caused by the exceptions.
+Answer: It is a mechanism for dealing with exceptions and thereby preventing their dangerous effects.

 How to handle exceptions in Java applications?